 Above: Danica combs the flea markets of Spain, France, and Holland, integrating her finds into special projects.
 The glass pendant light is from Madrid; it’s the kind, Danica says, “that would have originally hung in a courtyard.”
 The mixed set of chairs were painted and re-caned.
 “I actually don’t like it when dining chairs match,” she says.

 Above: In a bedroom an antique wooden bed, a woven rug of esparto grass, and a school chair sourced from a flea market in Spain, painted in Farrow & Ball’s Arsenic.
+The throw pillow on the bed was one of many designed by Danica and made with Roba de Llengües fabrics from Bujosa.

 Above: An antique secretary desk and a mounted head made of woven esparto grass.